usesalt/wikigen/docs/SALT-DOCS.md

 #### AI Assistant Integration

 Modern AI assistants like Cursor, Continue, and Claude Desktop provide mechanisms to configure local MCP servers.
-By adding `salt-docs-cli` as an MCP server, these assistants automatically discover and integrate the `list_docs`, `get_docs`, `search_docs`, and `index_directories` tools into their capabilities.
-This allows engineers to naturally ask questions like "How does the `Local Configuration Management` component work?" or "Search the docs for API key handling," and the AI can use the `salt-docs-cli` tools to provide highly accurate, project-specific answers.
+By adding `salt-docs` as an MCP server, these assistants automatically discover and integrate the `list_docs`, `get_docs`, `search_docs`, and `index_directories` tools into their capabilities.
+This allows engineers to naturally ask questions like "How does the `Local Configuration Management` component work?" or "Search the docs for API key handling," and the AI can use the `salt-docs` tools to provide highly accurate, project-specific answers.

 ### Internal Implementation

 The MCP Server operates as a long-running process that listens for tool call requests from AI clients via standard input/output (stdio).
-It then dispatches these requests to the appropriate `salt-docs-cli` internal functions.
+It then dispatches these requests to the appropriate `salt-docs` internal functions.

 #### Workflow Overview